BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

 This is a package with many reverse dependencies.
 Smaller modules compile faster[#]_.
 If I broke up this big package would compile times improve?
-I hoped so because not every dependant depended on the same set of imports.
+I hoped so because not every dependant depends on the same set of imports.

 The package exposes but one mega-module, ``Flight.Score``[#]_.
-For the breakup, I created new packages but kept ``gap`` around so I could defer updating dependencies.
+For the breakup, I created new packages but kept ``gap`` around so I could defer updating dependant's dependencies.
 For the moment they could stay the same with their imports.
 Here is how those imports would have looked before the breakup if I had been using the PackageImports_ extension.

 .. code-block:: haskell